 Based on PIMCO’s cyclical outlook from March 2018.

-PIMCO expects world GDP growth to remain above-trend at 3.0%‒3.5% in 2018, in a “Goldilocks” environment of synchronized global growth and low but gently rising inflation.
-Still-favorable financial conditions and fiscal support suggest that the Goldilocks environment will continue in 2018.
-Compared with our December forecast, we now see marginally higher 2018 GDP growth in the U.S., eurozone, U.K. and China, while we lowered our estimates for Mexico and India.
-The causes of the stronger expansion are more uncertain ‒ favorable shorter-term financial conditions versus a possible longer-term increase in productivity ‒ and these could affect its durability beyond 2018.
+PIMCO expects world GDP growth to remain above-trend at 3.0%‒3.5% in 2018, with low but gently rising inflation.
+Still-favorable fiscal support suggests that solid growth will continue for the rest of 2018.
+Compared with our December forecast, we see marginally higher 2018 GDP growth in the U.S., eurozone, U.K. and China, while we lowered our estimates for Mexico and India.
+The causes of the stronger expansion are more uncertain and could affect its durability beyond 2018.
 Our inflation forecasts for 2018 have also risen slightly since our December forecast in response to a higher oil price trajectory.

 In the U.S., we look for above-consensus growth of 2.25%–2.75% in 2018.
-Household and corporate tax cuts should boost growth by 0.3 percentage points in 2018, with another 0.3 percentage points coming from higher federal government spending resulting from the two-year budget deal.
-With unemployment likely to drop below 4%, we expect some upward pressure on wages and consumer prices, and core inflation to rise above 2% over the course of 2018.
-Under new leadership, the Federal Reserve is expected to continue tightening gradually; we expect three rate hikes this year, with a fourth likely if economic and financial conditions remain favorable.
+Household and corporate tax cuts should boost growth by 0.3 percentage point in 2018, with another 0.3 percentage point coming from higher federal government spending resulting from the two-year budget deal.
+With unemployment dropping below 4%, we expect some upward pressure on wages and consumer prices, and core inflation to be above 2% over the course of 2018.
+Under new leadership, the Federal Reserve is expected to continue tightening gradually; we expect three rate hikes this year, with a fourth likely if economic and financial conditions are favorable.

 For the eurozone, we expect growth will be in a range of 2.25%‒2.75% this year, about the same pace as 2017.
-The expansion is now broad-based across the region, with growth momentum strong and financial conditions favorable.
+The expansion has been broad-based across the region, but political challenges highlight some fragility.
 Core inflation, though, is expected to remain very low, creeping only marginally above 1% this year due to low wage pressures and the appreciation of the euro in 2017.
-We expect the European Central Bank to end its bond purchase program in September or, after a short taper, by December, though maturing bonds will be reinvested for some time.
+We expect the European Central Bank to end its bond purchase program this year, though maturing bonds will be reinvested for some time.
 We do not foresee the first rate increase until mid-2019.

 In the U.K., we expect above-consensus growth in the range of 1.5%–2.0% in 2018.
 Our base case is for a relatively smooth separation from the European Union, which would contribute to business confidence and investment picking up.
 After seven years of austerity, we also see some scope for stronger government spending.
 Inflation should fall back toward the 2% target by year-end, with the effect of sterling’s depreciation in 2017 fading.
 The Bank of England will likely follow a very gradual path higher.

 In China, we expect a controlled deceleration in growth to 6.0%–7.0% this year, from 6.8% in 2017.
 The authorities’ focus is likely to be on controlling financial excesses, particularly in the shadow banking system, and on some fiscal consolidation, chiefly by local governments.
-We expect inflation to accelerate to 2.5% on stronger core inflation and higher oil prices, inducing the People’s Bank of China to tighten policy by raising official interest rates, versus the consensus expectation of no hikes.
-We are broadly neutral on the yuan and expect the authorities to control capital flows tightly to keep exchange rate volatility low.
+We expect inflation to accelerate to 2.5% on stronger core inflation and higher oil prices.
+We are broadly neutral on the yuan and generally expect the authorities to control capital flows tightly to keep exchange rate volatility low.

 In Brazil, Russia, India and Mexico, we expect growth to collectively rise to 4% in 2018, slightly above consensus, with modest upside risk from the growth rebound in India.
 Emerging markets are catching up to the recovery in developed markets, with improving fundamentals and greater differentiation among countries.
-This recovery is likely to be shallower and slower than others, however; EM potential growth has fallen, and key political events are likely to keep investors cautious.
-We expect inflation to stabilize around 4.1%, also above consensus as most of the decline in EM inflation thus far appears cyclical rather than structural.
+This recovery is likely to be shallower and slower than others, however, and a deteriorating external backdrop could weigh on the asset class; EM potential growth has fallen, and key political events are likely to keep investors cautious.
+We expect inflation to stabilize around 4.1%, also above consensus, as most of the decline in EM inflation thus far appears cyclical rather than structural.